25 January 1999

 By FWi staff

-Meat hygiene inspectors will stop work for 24 hours starting on Tuesday, 2 February, the public service workers union Unison said on Monday afternoon.
+Meat hygiene inspectors will stop work for 24 hours starting on Tuesday, 2 February, the public service workers union Unison said this afternoon.

 Further strikes each lasting up to 72 hours could be announced once the union has studied the effect of next Tuesdays stoppage.